 The Model 125 is appropriate for use in virtually every PBX-system site.
 In addition, it should find wide application in data and other specialized communication and computer settings.
-This page intentionally not left blank.

 Chapter Two Planning for the Model 125

 Overview

 This chapter provides information intended to help you make several necessary decisions and do some simple planning before you actually begin installing your Model 125.
 If you read this chapter with care and follow its suggestions, you will undoubtedly make installation a much quicker and more efficient process.